Grigore Alexandru Ghica: Early life and first rule

-Born sometime between 1800 and 1810, Grigore Alexandru was a member of the Ghica family of boyars, and a descendant of Phanariotes.
+Born sometime between 1800 and 1810, Grigore Alexandru was a member of the Greek Noble Ghica family of boyars, and a descendant of Phanariotes.
 After being educated in France and the German Confederation, he returned to his native country and rallied with the nationalist and liberal opposition to Prince Mihail Sturdza under the Regulamentul Organic regime.
 Following the 1848 Revolution and Sturdza's deposition, despite his political choices, with Russia's approval, the Moldavian Divan appointed Ghica as ruler for a seven-year term (recognition from the Ottoman Empire, the country's other overseer, was obtained through the Convention of Balta Liman).

 Soon after receiving the throne in Iași, Ghica carried out a series of moderate reforms, and prepared to implement more radical ones.
 He was responsible for creating a corps of Gendarmes (3 April 1850), which was to serve as an embryo for the present-day Romanian Gendarmerie.
 In 1851, he nominated the Transylvanian-born intellectual August Treboniu Laurian, himself a noted supporter of ethnic Romanian nationalism, as Inspector of the Schools in Moldavia.
 Additionally, his rule relaxed censorship, and became noted for an increase in literary activities.

 Grigore Alexandru Ghica's program was ended by the Crimean War, when Russian troops occupied the Danubian Principalities as a means to attack the Ottoman Empire.
 Deposed in June 1853, he went into exile in October, crossing into the Austrian Empire and settling in Vienna.
 When occupying troops were forced to retreat the following year, and Russian influence remained marginal, he was allowed to regain his position, and attempted to fulfill his platform.